Did you know?

 Where does the water go?

 Water can also move in other ways.
 For example, it can evaporate due to the sun, after which the wind carries away the moist air (and ultimately clouds).
 This can lead to lower water levels, especially in the summer.
-In addition, water from ditches is regularly used for agriculture or industry.
+In addition, water from ditches is used rgularly for agriculture or industry.
 Farmers extract groundwater to irrigate their crops during periods of drought.
 This water then ends up in the agricultural land.

 Flood risk

-Protection of dikes and flood defenses
+Protection of dykes and flood defences